AndreaTheLinguist/sanpi/Pat/pat_notes.md

 - _Last week , in perhaps the most striking departure , Egypt 's Mubarak said that if the_ _Palestinians could **not** achieve progress in Sharon 's time , it would be **very difficult** afterward ._
+- This might be avoidable if additional specifications are made.

 Further narrowing/splitting of this grouping may be helpful as well.